davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 ## Model setup

-To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, a forward model of the geotherm implied by each of the tectonic scenarios shown in @fig:neogene_sections is constructed.
+To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, we construct a forward model of the geotherm implied by each of the tectonic scenarios shown in @fig:neogene_sections.
 A model based on the one-dimensional heat-flow equation
 $$\frac{\partial T}{\partial t} = \frac{k}{\rho C_p} \frac{\partial^2 T}{\partial z^2} + \frac{\alpha}{\rho C_p}$$ {#eq:heat_flow}
 is used to track the evolution of the lithospheric geotherm predicted by the three tectonic scenarios presented above.

-To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop modeled oceanic (or asthenospheric) geotherms and relaxed towards the present by iteratively solving the heat-flow equation using finite differences.
-The entire model is implemented in Python, with finite-difference modeling based on the FiPy software package [@Guyer2009].
+To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop a modeled sub-oceanic or asthenospheric geotherm and relaxed towards the present by iteratively solving the heat-flow equation.
+Finite-difference modeling is implemented in Python using the FiPy software package [@Guyer2009].
 Explicit and implicit finite difference approaches are combined using a two-sweep technique [@Crank1947] to ensure a stable result.
 The model is run to a depth of 500 km to remove the effects of unknown mantle heat flux.